 Gerstein already knew.
 Earlier that year he had received a briefing document about the creation of “necessary” buildings in an occupied Poland “for the gassing of the Jews.”
 Gerstein suspected that Zyklon B was the means by which the mass murder would be accelerated.

-But despite his black tunic with the lightning SS collar flashes, Gerstein was no ordinary Nazi.
+But despite his appearance, Gerstein was no ordinary Nazi.
 He had joined the Waffen SS to expose its crimes.
 Now, he would not only be a witness to the horror—he was being ordered to ensure the instrument of murder was delivered to its destination.

 When resistance failed, he infiltrated the SS.